mjhydri/1D-StateSpace/README.md

-# Jump Reward Inference for the 1D State Space
+# Jump Reward Inference for 1D Music Rhythmic State Spaces

 An implementation of the probablistic jump reward inference model for music rhythmic information retrieval using the proposed 1D state space.